go-mysql-org/go-mysql/README.md

 #### `ssl`

 Enable TLS between client and server.
 Valid values are `true` or `custom`.
+When using `custom`, the connection will use the TLS configuration set by SetCustomTLSConfig matching the host.

 | Type      | Default   | Example                                     |
 | --------- | --------- | ------------------------------------------- |